 Hotel La Aldea

 Ancha de San Antonio 15, Centroj

 By Paula Peace

-The UU Fellowship meets every Sunday at 10:30am at Posada de la Aldea, Ancha de San Antonio 15, and welcomes people of all ages, races, religions, sexual orientation, and gender identity.
-The room is wheelchair accessible.
-For more information, visit our website at uufsma.org.
+Welcoming people of all ages, races, religions, sexual orientation, and gender identity, the UUFSMA meets every Sunday at 10:30am at Posada de la Aldea, Ancha de San Antonio 15.
+Visitors are invited to attend the service and join us for coffee afterwards.
+The fellowship is wheelchair accessible.
+For additional information, visit our website at uufsma.org.